-Rustic materials appeared also in the rise of trendy lanterns in 2018.
-Moroccan, faux-nautical, and farm-style lanterns are adding quirky atmosphere to outdoor kitchens and dining areas.
+Rustic materials appeared also in the rise of trendy lanterns in 2019.
+Moroccan, faux-nautical, and farm-style lanterns are adding a quirky atmosphere to outdoor kitchens and dining areas.

 Big, bold fixtures that make statements trended up this year.
 Statement lamps are works of art in and of themselves.
 Their luminance can be (and often is) functional, but their main purpose is attracting admiring eyes.
 The statement of a statement lamp is ‘Let me make you say WOW!”